 Organizations that receive a 501(c)(3) designation from the IRS are typically service providers and are not involved in political or lobbying activities.
 For example, a contribution to your local animal shelter that is involved in rescuing pets, providing them shelter, and finding them new homes would be tax-deductible.
 However, a gift to your favorite political candidate’s campaign would not be.

 A quick tip: Charities must receive a 501(c)(3) designation to qualify for a Charity Navigator rating.
+You can see an organization's IRS designation on its profile page:

 Did you attend a gala or dinner fundraiser this year?
 The cost of your meal (what the organization pays for the venue and your dinner) is not tax-deductible, however, anything in excess of that cost may be.
 Contact the organization to find out.